 - Gins are in groups of 40, 60 and 80, 100 in factories.

 - Press: the cotton is then pressed into bales of 1 ton in a 200 tons hydraulic press.

 - Cotton is stored in open compounds.
 Risk of fire by biddies or cigarettes.

 - Friction in gin.

 - Crackers or other volatile materials stored near cotton.

 - Electrical short circuit.

-- Bearings of machine are running hot and dry without oil.
+- Bearings of the machine are running hot and dry without oil.

-- Install water sprinkles all round the u n and press and in the compound.
+- Install water sprinkles all around the u n and press and in the compound.